 While Derval offers coaching across a wide range of areas, with her background in Human Resources, she specialises in working with clients to help them get clarity on what they want to do in their work life and focusing on how to enhance interview performance by reducing any stress or fear that may be associated with interviews.

-Sarah originally trained with the Upledger Institute of Craniosacral Therapy in 2002 and subsequently qualified in Biodynamic Craniosacral Therapy with Body Intelligence in 2012.
+Sarah originally trained with the Upledger Institute of Craniosacral Therapy in 2002 and subsequently qualified in Biodynamic Craniosacral Therapy with Body Intelligence.

 She is particularly drawn to the gentle, listening, fluid quality of the biodynamic approach, which encourages a profound rebalancing, relaxation and revitalising of the whole system.